itchio/itch-docs/installing/windows.md

 ## Uninstalling

-itch can be uninstalled from the **Apps & Features** section of the Windows 10 settings:
+itch can be uninstalled from the **Apps & Features** section of the Windows settings:

 ![](/assets/win10-uninstall.png)

-For older Windows versions, use the Control Panel as usual.

 > Note: uninstalling the itch.io app does not wipe the `%APPDATA%\itch` folder, which contains all your installed games, local database, web session data and cache, and so on.
 >